infinum/wordpress-handbook/vagrant.md

 We've told Vagrant that inside `www/wordpress-infinum` there should be a site it can access.
 So we need to create it.
 Inside that folder we need to create two additional folders: `provision` and `public_html`.

-`provision` folder holds scripts that will set up the database and nginx configuration. `public_html` holds the WordPress installation.
+`provision` folder holds the scripts that will set up the database and nginx configuration. `public_html` folder holds the WordPress installation.

 First file that you'll add to the `provision` folder will be `vvv-init.sh`